 If multiple namespaces are in use, HADashboard is able to specify either at the dashboard level or the widget level which namespace to use.
 This is achieved by use of the namespace parameter.
 This parameter may be specified for each individual widget if desired.
 If it is specified as one of the global parameters, it will apply to all widgets but may be overridden for individual widgets.
 If not specified as a global parameter, the default namespace will be used for any widgets that do not override it.
 For example:

 '''

+##

 Main arguments, all optional

 ##

 title: Main Panel

 widget_dimensions: [120, 120]

 widget_size: [1, 1]

 widget_margins: [5, 5]

 columns: 8

 global_parameters:

 use_comma: 0

 precision: 1

-use_hass_icon: 1

-Not setting namespace here so the default namespace is used

-Clock has no namespace

-clock:

-widget_type: clock

-side_temperature doesn't specify a namespace so will use the default

-If we specified a different namespace in the global options it would use that,

-→instead

-side_temperature:

-widget_type: sensor

-title: Temperature

-units: "° F"

-precision: 0

-entity: sensor.side_temp_corrected

-side_humidity overrides the default and uses the hass2 namespace

-It will use hass2 regardless of any global setting

-side_humidity:

 '''

 12.8.
-Namespaces 153
+Namespaces 165